Public Hunting

 Special-opportunity permits

 The FWC offers special-opportunity hunt permits.
-These hunts offer large tracts of public land and low hunter quotas.
-Fees range from $50 to $175 per permit.
+Fees range up to $175 per permit.
 Hunters may submit as many applications as they want, but there is a $5 non-refundable application fee that must be submitted with each individual application.

 Special-opportunity fall hunts